-Figure 2.
-A schematic of the flow of CSB data from the Trusted Node, to the IHO DCDB, and to the public.
+Commented [WA13]: V1: Same comment as above, regarding GeoJSON schematic of the flow of CSB data from the Trusted Node-mariner, to the IHO DCDB, and to the public.

-1.3.2 Accessing CSB data
+1.4.2 Accessing CSB data

 The spatial database feeds a map viewer at https://maps.ngdc.noaa.gov/viewers/csb/index.html that enables data discovery (Figure 3).
 The map viewer is an online tool where users can search for, identify, and obtain CSB data.
 To help users search for specific data that they are looking for, the map viewer contains filters that correspond to a specified time range or vessel (unless the vessel chooses to remain anonymous).
 Users can also identify data files geographically, using the Identify tool, which allows users to click on a single point, draw a rectangle or polygon, or input geographic bounds.